Data-Driven Neural Estimation of Indirect Rate-Distortion Function: Neural Estimator and Consistency Analysis

 \subsection{NEIRD Algorithm}

-For the problem in Section \ref{sec:problem}, instead of directly optimizing the probability distribution $Q_Y$, we adhere to the idea of optimizing over a family of measurable mappings $T_{\theta}: \mathcal{Z} \to \mathcal{Y}$, which is further parameterized by a neural network with parameters $\theta \in \Theta$.
-This way, the probability distribution $Q_Y$ is the image measure induced by $T_{\theta}$, namely, $T_{\theta} \circ P_Z^{-1}$ where $P_Z$ is some basis probability distribution (such as a uniform distribution over a unit cube or a multivariate standard Gaussian distribution) and $\circ$ denotes the push-forward operator.
+For the problem in Section \ref{sec:problem}, instead of directly optimizing the distribution $Q_Y$, we adhere to the idea of optimizing over a family of measurable mappings $T_{\theta}: \mathcal{Z} \to \mathcal{Y}$, which is parameterized by a neural network with parameters $\theta \in \Theta$.
+For results on the complexity issue of the neural network $T_{\theta}$, see, e.g.,\cite{lu2020universal}.
+This way, the distribution $Q_Y$ is the image measure induced by $T_{\theta}$, namely, $T_{\theta} \circ P_Z^{-1}$ where $P_Z$ is some basis probability distribution (such as a uniform distribution over a unit cube or a multivariate standard Gaussian distribution) and $\circ$ denotes the push-forward operator.
 The mapping approach has been applied to the evaluation of standard RDF in \cite{rose1994mapping}, and the existence of such measurable mapping is guaranteed by the Borel isomorphism theorem (see, e.g., \cite{royden2010real}), from which we have that the measurable spaces $(\mathcal{Z}, P_Z)$ and $(\mathcal{Y}, Q_{Y})$ are isomorphic to each other because they are both isomorphic to the $[0,1]$ interval with Lebesgue measure.

 Denoting the objective in $F(\lambda)$ \eqref{F:lambda} by $\mathcal{L}^{\lambda}(Q_Y)$, it can be further rewritten via the mapping approach as